Self-Determination Starts Early

 If the underlying condition with parenting is trust, then it would seem that trust of government would be essential for citizens to accept restrictions in the name of safety.
 But government is really people.
 We have elected officials who are supposed to act in the public interest, but too often act according to the own self-interest.
 We have officials who seem to thrive on excessive use of power.
 Just because someone has been elected to an office, does not mean that they have superior intelligence or knowledge and know best what to do.
 Yes, they often rely on “experts” for information, but do these experts also have other motives?

 Our constitution allows for the people to vote to remove from office those who they feel are not representing them and their interests.
-Unfortunately a huge bureaucracy consisting of officials, not elected by or accountable to the people, in is the position of making and enforcing regulations.
+Unfortunately a huge bureaucracy consisting of officials, not elected by or accountable to the people, is in the position of making and enforcing regulations.

 Once power is used to limit individual freedoms, even in the face of a real threat, it can become easier for those in power to see other “threats” warranting further limits of freedom.
 Over-controlling government, just like over-protective parents, can restrict growth and foster dependence, especially among those inclined to be trusting and obedient.
 But it also can provoke those inclined toward independence and lacking trust in government to the point of rebellion.